 North America, India, Australia, New Zealand, The Philippines, Japan, and Brazil were some of the countries he spent time in the 1970’s.
 He organized speaking venues large and small, all the time making friends wherever he went, and directing them to Srila Bhaktivedanta Swami Prabhupad, who he describes as his life and soul.

 Later on, before he left Byron Bay and Australia, we hired the local scout hall and put up hand drawn posters around town advertising the event.
+This was the first public speaking event for Jagad Guru in Australia.
 About 25-30 people came to experience kirtan yoga and hear Siddhaswarupananda speak.
 Afterwards we served tea and biscuits (cookies).

 Siddhaswarupananda always showed unconditional friendship towards me and all others he met.
 That quality of exuding friendship, wanting nothing in return, was something I had never come across before.
 Most relationships are conditional, built on give and take, so to come across someone who cared for me, wanting nothing in return was intriguing.
 While not being initially attracted to meditation, I thought if this person was the end result of this process then I needed to look at this kirtan yoga meditation more carefully.